Ultimate Guide to Seitan: High-Protein Vegan Meat Alternative

 Instructions

 • Set to the side and allow to rest for 10 minutes.
-Then knead another 2-3 minutes.
-The longer you knead, the chewier the seitan will be after baked.
+Then knead for another 2-3 minutes.
+The longer you knead, the chewier the seitan will be after baking.

 Video